wymp/ts-types/README.md

 That library attempts to present simplified interfaces over common items in the broader Typescript world, whereas this one is focused exclusively on Wymp internals.

-To view docs for this library, clone the library and then run `pnpm i && pnpm docs:gen && pnpm docs:view`.
+Full docs for this library available at https://wymp.github.io/ts-types.